-During the coronavirus pandemic I am providing all counselling sessions via Whereby secure video meeting software.
+During the coronavirus pandemic I am providing all counselling sessions via Power Diary Telehealth secure video meeting software.

 How long will counselling last?